macadmins/nudge-python/README.md

 ```

 ### Cut off date warning
 This is the number, in days, of when to start the initial UI warning.
-When this set of days passes, the user will be required to hit an "I Understand" button, followed by the "Close" button to exit out of the UI.
+When this set of days passes, the user will be required to hit the **I Understand** button, followed by the **Close** button to exit out of the UI.
 ```xml
 <string>--cutoffdatewarning</string>
 <string>14</string>
 ```

 ### Logo path
 A custom logo path.
-Alternatively, just replace the included company_logo.png
+Alternatively, just replace the included `company_logo.png`.
 ```xml
 <string>--logopath</string>
 <string>/Some/Custom/Path/company_logo.png</string>